 The HEDD Bridge – Paving the Way toward Digital Connectivity in Studio Monitors

 Today, a number of digital protocols have become established constants in various audio sectors.
-While they certainly exhibit different advantages, they all essentially focus on the transportation of audio signals.
+While they certainly exhibit different advantages, they all essentially focus on the transportation of audio signals (Audio-over-IP, AES3, Bluetooth, etc.).
 In order to secure an ideal – future-oriented, safe, and flexible – integration of our HEDD studio monitors in digitally based work-spaces, we developed our very own modular input-card system, the HEDD Bridge.
 The HEDD Bridge was inspired by the rather simple and yet absolutely vital idea that our speakers should feature a freely configurable system that, being located on the back panel of each monitor, allows for the integration of a digital audio protocol.

 Currently we are offering the B1-Dante card for the HEDD Bridge.
 We are convinced that Ethernet-based multi-channel systems are the future of the studio, live music, and installation sector.
 While Audio-over-IP has by now become more and more prominent in mix-down, interface, and microphone technologies, this development has yet to reach the level of studio monitors.
 The HEDD Bridge is the first system to close this gap.

 The B1-Dante enables your HEDD monitors to interact with today’s most established audio network protocol:

 • You can directly connect your computer to loudspeakers via a CAT.6 Ethernet cable in order to stream high resolution audio

 • In complex multi-channel setups (Dolby Atmos, Auro 3D etc.), multiple separate loudspeakers can be fed with a single high-resolution audio stream and each one of these speaker channels can be controlled individually by software control applications